-Objective: VSC employees have set the fundraising goal at $5,000 and are eager to participate in a service day in the Fall 2018.
+VSC employees had set the fundraising goal at $4,500 and are proud to have successfully raised $4,750!

 Near & Dears

-N Street Village, A community of empowerment and recovery for women
+N Street Village is a community of empowerment and recovery for women in Washington, DC.

 Marj and MAK Vocational Center